gratefulbread/sonic_fiber/README.md

 ## Demo
 The map itself can be found at https://thatdan.github.io/sonic_fiber/

-The data within is recent as of **June 18, 2017**.
+The data within is recent as of **August 8, 2017**.
 (Except permit 17TOC-3140.
 I've left that as an exercise for the user to figure out why :wink:)

 ## Disclaimer
 This map is purely speculative based on street permits.
 I have not verified whether Sonic's fiber service is available on every street highlighted.